-In order to improve retention and overall student experience, the College of Arts and Sciences has implemented a Dual Advising Model beginning Fall 2018.
-All new first-time-in-college (FTIC) students will be assigned both to a faculty advisor in their major department/program and a professional advisor in the Arts and Sciences Advising Center.
-Students can see both their advisors' names and contact info by logging into SU Online and clicking "My Profile."
+In order to improve retention and overall student experience, the College of Arts and Sciences has implemented a Dual Advising Model.
+For their first year, all new first-time-in-college (FTIC) students will be assigned both to a faculty advisor in their major department/program and a professional advisor in the Arts and Sciences Advising Center (ASAC).
+Students can see both their advisors' names and contact info by logging into MySeattleU Student Planning.

-Each professional advisor in the Arts and Sciences Advising Center (ASAC) acts as a liaison to a department/program in the College of Arts and Sciences.
+Each professional advisor in the Arts and Sciences Advising Center acts as a liaison to a department/program in the College of Arts and Sciences.
 As the liaison, the ASAC advisor meets regularly with key departmental figures to share information from the ASAC and stay up-to-date on any departmental news.
 The liaison is also faculty members' "go-to person" when they have any advising-related questions.

 See the list of advisors and their liaison responsibilities below.